Blog - 01 June 2021

 Encourage your children to choose their own physical activity.

 When you’re not busy, get involved in your children’s fitness activities.
-We love an at-home Olympics.
+We love at-home Games.
 Pick a country or town to represent, take responsibility for one activity each, and have everyone pick what their prize will be if they’re crowned as winner.